 Some characters, usually male, assert possessiveness, whether intentional or not, by grabbing the wrists or arms of another character.
 Even when the characters' genders are the same, or reversed, the effect still remains.

-See also Headlock of Dominance in which it applies to fights being dominated by a character whose got others in a headlock.
+See also Headlock of Dominance in which it applies to fights being dominated by a character who's got others in a headlock.